 2. Improved Ability to Handle Stress

 Participating in piano recitals, or even just performing in front of a group of friends, can help students deal with the symptoms of stage fright.
 Plus, all of the practicing leading up to the performance will help them learn about dedication, self-discipline, and the goal-setting process.

 3. Learn to React Well to Successes and Disappointments

 This is another skill you will gain from performing, especially if you participate in competitions.
 Similar to learning how to respond to criticism, you may experience some disappointment along the way.
-A good teacher will help students learn how to maintain a positive outlook, even when things don’t go their way.
-And other hand, you can learn how to celebrate your wins!
+A good piano teacher will help you learn how to maintain a positive outlook, even when things don’t go your way.
+And when they do, you can celebrate your wins together!

 4. Increased Social Participation